 Most insertions are made just beneath the surface of the skin, and sensations vary from person to person.
 Sometimes a person feels nothing at all, or perhaps a dull momentary ache or tingling sensation.
 Only a small number of needles are used for most treatments.
-Background and Training
+Do you accept insurance?

 Richard J. Firnhaber, B.s., RPT, L.Ac